-Sociology Department of Sociology, and Anthropology Michael Wilkinson, Ph.D., Chair The Department of Sociology, and Anthropology offers: - Major in Sociology leading to a BA degree - Concentration in Sociology - Minor in Sociology Sociology is the study of human social interaction and includes a focus on structure, culture, interaction, stratification, institutions, and social change.
+Sociology Department of Sociology, and Anthropology Michael Wilkinson, Ph.D., Chair Note: This program is offered under the written consent of the Minister of Advanced Education effective March 5, 2008, having undergone a quality assessment process and been found to meet the criteria established by the minister.
+The Department of Sociology, and Anthropology offers:

+- Major in Sociology, leading to a BA degree - Concentration or Minor Sociology is the study of human social interaction and includes a focus on structure, culture, interaction, stratification, institutions, and social change.
 Students with sociology backgrounds do well in areas such as human services, government, research, education, and other fields that require a good understanding of society and culture.
 Students may also choose to complete the human services program.
 Students who complete the human services program receive a certificate in human services.
-Note: This program is offered under the written consent of the Minister of Advanced Education effective March 5, 2008, having undergone a quality assessment process and been found to meet the criteria established by the minister.
-Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
+Theology Department of Biblical and Theological Studies Craig D. Allert, Ph.D., Coordinator This program is offered under TWU's exempt status with the Degree Quality Assessment Board.
+The Department of Biblical and Theological Studies offers: - Major in Theology, leading to a BA degree - Concentration or Minor Graduates of TWU's Theology program can continue their studies toward a Graduate Certificate in Biblical Studies and Christian Thought or a Master of Arts in Biblical Studies and Christian Thought.
+These research-based graduate programs prepare students to excel at doctoral studies and serve in academic and ministry contexts around the world.
+Graduates have entered fields of teaching, ministry, and missions.
+A degree is also excellent preparation for graduate studies in theology.
+Students can also benefit from courses offered at Catholic Pacific College, a Roman Catholic college affiliated with TWU, located next to the main campus.
+Note: The minor in Catholic Studies is offered by Catholic Pacific College, an approved teaching centre of Trinity Western University.
+See Catholic Pacific College in the Affiliate Institutions chapter of this Calendar for specific requirements.
 Multidisciplinary Programs The multidisciplinary programs in this section represent programs that span disciplines across three or more faculties or schools.
-Gender Studies Institute The Gender Studies Institute offers:
+Gender Studies Institute Note: This program is offered under the written consent of the Minister of Advanced Education effective September 14, 2009, having undergone a quality assessment process and been found to meet the criteria established by the Minister.
+The Gender Studies Institute offers: